DaniCarmo/South-West-Yoga-P1/README.md

 2. Scroll Down to the Git Hub Pages Heading.
 3. Select 'Master Branch' as the source.
 4. Click the Save button.
 5. Click on the link to go to the live deployed page.
-Link to live wesbite: <https://danicarmo.github.io/South-West-Yoga-P1/>
+Link to live wesbite: [South West Yoga](https://danicarmo.github.io/South-West-Yoga-P1/)

+## Run Project Locally

+### Clone the Repository

+1. Navigate to the GitHub Repository.
+2. Click the Code drop-down menu.
+3. Click the HTTPS sub-heading and copy the link.
+4. Open your preferred IDE.
+5. Open a terminal in the directory of your choice, type git clone and paste the link.
+6. A clone of the repository will now be created on your machine.

+### Download the Repository Manually

+1. Navigate to the GitHub Repository.
+2. Click the Code drop-down menu and Download ZIP.
+3. Locate the ZIP file and extract it to a folder where you want the repository to be saved.
+4. Open your preferred IDE.
+5. Navigate to the directory where the repository was extracted.
+6. You will now have the contents of the project available offline on your machine.

 # Credits

 ## Content

-- Instructions on how to implement flexbox gallery grid on the Gallery page was taken from: https://www.youtube.com/@Divinector
+- Instructions on how to implement flexbox gallery grid on the Gallery page was taken from [@Divinector](https://www.youtube.com/@Divinector)
-- Instructions on how to create timetable on the Classes page was taken from: https://www.youtube.com/@GreatStackDev
+- Instructions on how to create timetable on the Classes page was taken from [@GreatStackDev](https://www.youtube.com/@GreatStackDev)
-- Utilised W3 Schools and StackOverflow websites for troubleshooting throughout the project
+- Utilised [W3 Schools](https://www.w3schools.com/) and [StackOverflow](https://stackoverflow.com/) for troubleshooting throughout the project.

 ## Media

-- The photos used throughout the website were downloaded from Pexels.com
+- The photos used throughout the website were downloaded from [Pexels](https://www.pexels.com/)
-- The social media icons in the header were taken from Font Awesome
+- The social media icons in the header were taken from [Font Awesome](https://fontawesome.com/)
-- Video on the About page is embeded from YouTube
+- Video on the About page is embeded from a YouTube chanel [My Best Self 101](https://www.youtube.com/watch?v=q1VX_RgRHPs&t=1s&pp=ygUTd2hhdCBpcyBtaW5kZnVsbmVzcw%3D%3D)